steverandy/concen/README.md

 ## Requirements

-- **Rails 3.0.x**.
-Concen only supports Rails 3.0 application.
-Support for Rails 3.1 is planned to be added in near future.
+- **Rails 3.1.
+Concen only supports Rails 3.1 application.
 - **MongoDB 1.8.x**.
 All data are stored in MongoDB database, including all of the files uploaded (stored in GridFS).
 - **Typekit** (optional).
 Concen uses [Proxima Nova](http://typekit.com/fonts/proxima-nova) font.
 This font can be obtained from Typekit.